EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-05.md

 - ✅ SQLModel models, Alembic migrations, FastAPI integration, and test coverage across the DB boundary.
 - Next: integrate metrics/logging (Session 07), add richer queries (`selectinload`), add seeded data via CLI, and explore read/write splitting as a thought experiment.
 - Encourage updating documentation (`docs/contracts/data-model.md`) with ER diagrams and constraints.
+- Point students to [docs/exercises.md](../exercises.md#ex2--frontend-choices) so they can plan the data requirements their UI (EX2) must satisfy.

 ## Troubleshooting
 - **`sqlite3.OperationalError: no such table`** → ensure migrations ran (`uv run alembic upgrade head`).
 - **“SQLite objects created in a thread can only be used in that same thread”** → include `connect_args={"check_same_thread": False}` for tests.
 - **Alembic autogenerate misses changes** → verify models are imported in `env.py` and metadata is accurate.

+### Common pitfalls
+- **Forgetting to commit sessions** – always call `session.commit()` before returning models, otherwise changes vanish.
+- **Migrations out of sync** – if Alembic complains, regenerate `env.py` imports or delete stray `.pyc` in `migrations/`.
+- **Fixture state collisions** – ensure each test uses fresh `Session(engine)` context to avoid shared connections.

+## Student Success Criteria

+By the end of Session 05, every student should be able to:

+- [ ] Model movies/ratings with SQLModel and run Alembic migrations.
+- [ ] Replace the in-memory repository with SQLite-backed CRUD operations.
+- [ ] Execute pytest suites that rely on temporary SQLite fixtures.

+**If a student is missing a checkbox, schedule a persistence clinic before Session 06.**

 ## AI Prompt Seeds
 - “Generate SQLModel models for movies and ratings with a relationship and uniqueness on title.”